mrimttsn/Build-a-News-Site/README.md

 ---

 If I had more time, I would include a map of Stockholm so it's possible to get an overview of different locations in the city.
-I began to include that, found the write code etc to add it but decided not to include it as I didn't find a good spot to place it on the website.
-With more time, I would like included that.
+In the beginning I included a map connected to a list I made in Google Maps, but I didn't find a good spot to place it on the website so I decided to skip it.
+With more time, I would've included that.
 I would also make some adjustments for wider screens than 1600px.

 ---